QBDev0ps/DevOps-Cloud-projects/Project10.md

 sudo systemctl restart nfs-server.service
 ```

-**vi.** Afterwards, we edit the **`/etc/exports`** file to configure access to NFS for clients within the same subnet:
+**vi.** Afterwards, we edit the **`/etc/exports`** file to configure access to NFS for clients within the same subnet.
 We open /etc/exports with the following command:

 **`$ sudo vi /etc/exports`**

-We paste in the following configuration whilst including our subnet cidr:
+**vii.** We paste in the following configuration whilst including our subnet cidr:

 ```
 /mnt/apps 172.31.16.0/20(rw,sync,no_all_squash,no_root_squash)